Out and About: Aberdeen Unity March

 Connect: Stand Up to Racism Aberdeen

-Aberdeen has been one of several Scottish towns where far-right groups have held weekly street protests over the past year.
-This April, anti-racism campaigners are planning a unity march here on their own initiative, rather than in response to anyone else’s.
+Aberdeen has been one of several Scottish cities where far-right groups have held regular street protests over the past year.
+This April, anti-racism campaigners are planning a unity march to make a public case for a different kind of city: one that welcomes refugees and rejects hate.

-The march is one of a series running across Scotland between March and May, coordinated by Stand Up to Racism Scotland.
+The march is part of a series coordinated by Stand Up to Racism Scotland, running across the country between March and May.
 The timing is deliberate.
-With Holyrood elections in May, organisers argue that a strong Reform UK result, potentially 20 or more MSPs, would give far-right politics a daily platform in the Scottish parliament and strengthen street-level activity in return.
+With Holyrood elections in May, organisers argue that a strong Reform UK result could give far-right politics a daily platform in the Scottish parliament and embolden street-level activity in return.

 From counter-protest to march

-Stand Up to Racism Scotland says sustained counter-protesting and community organising has reduced far-right turnout significantly.
-All their 2026 mobilisations have been small, often under 50 people, a considerable drop from last summer when a protest outside a Falkirk hotel housing asylum seekers drew what the organisation describes as the largest far-right gathering in Scottish history.
+Sustained counter-protesting and community organising has, according to Stand Up to Racism Scotland, reduced far-right turnout in Aberdeen significantly.
+The contrast with last summer is stark: a protest outside a Falkirk hotel housing asylum seekers drew what the organisation describes as the largest far-right gathering in Scottish history.
+Aberdeen's 2026 mobilisations have been small by comparison, often under 50 people.

-The unity marches are intended to build on that by bringing together local campaigners, trade union branches, trades councils and faith groups to make a public case for solidarity ahead of the election.
+The unity marches aim to build on that by bringing together local campaigners, trade union branches, trades councils and faith groups.
 A Scotland-wide rally in Glasgow on 9 May follows the local events.